 - Security.
-As a rule, photo management software grants your files with an extra layer of protection.
+As a rule, photo management software grants your files an extra layer of protection.
 The manager can provide access on different levels per request.
 With certain image management software solutions, such as digital asset management, the access management is so granular, you can basically guarantee that assets would be accessible only by the team members that need it.

 The picture database software can also help you gather statistics on how your team is working with images.
 Let’s say who are the most active users or what tools are more frequently used than others.

 Three Types of Photo Management Software Available Today

-Now that you understand the advantages of image management software, your team will likely agree on incorporating it into their daily routine.
+Now, you should understand the benefits of image management software.
+The next step is integrating it into your workflow.
 But, at this stage, you’re only halfway through the process.
-To choose the best tool, the next steps will be to select the type of image organization software and the criteria for its usage.
+To choose the best tool, you need to select the type of image organization software and decide use cases.